christ12938/COMP-2511-LOOPMANIA/assumptions.md

 The player can hold a maximum of 8 cards before the cards are destroyed.
 The player can hold a maximum of 16 items before the items are destroyed.
 The player can have a maximum of 3 allied soldiers.
+The maximum amount of gold and experience is INT_MAX.